 Poetry is the ultimate baring of the poet’s inner thoughts.
-Not to say all poetry will be deep and serious (just as our inner thoughts can be lighthearted and fun, so can poetry), but that regardless of the tone the poem, you can always be sure that it’s a reflection of the poet’s mental state when they wrote that particular poem.
+Not to say all poetry will be deep and serious (just as our inner thoughts can be lighthearted and fun, so can poetry), but rather regardless of the tone the poem, you can always be sure it’s a reflection of the poet’s inner state when they wrote it.
 As such, the poet must carefully construct each poem with full consideration of tone, word choice, and structure.

-Often, poets tend to change their voice in their poems.
+Some beginning poets tend to change their voice in their poems.
 They use an “author’s voice,” and it’s painfully obvious to the reader.
-This is one of the worst mistakes a poet can make.
+This is one of the worst mistakes they can make.
 Compare this to acting.
 One of the differences between a good actor and a bad actor is in how realistic their acting appears.
 The bad actor appears to the audience as an actor (using their “acting voice”), while the good actor comes to the audience in the shoes of their character.
-For a poem to have the greatest effect, it needs to come to the reader in the poet’s real voice.
+For a poem to have the greatest effect, it needs to be relayed in the poet’s real voice.
 The reader is not interested in superficial voices and effects.
-No. They are looking for a voice that they can relate to, and one that speaks to them on a level of truth.
+No. They are looking for a voice that they can relate to and one that speaks to them on a level of truth.

 Another important aspect of the tone is word choice.
-Consider the way the words feel on the tongue, and the way they sound aloud.
-Short, sharp consonants (such as, Cut, Click, Stop, Kick, Heart, Start, Punch, etc.) will create jagged edges in the poem’s verses as they cause your readers tongue to stop rhythmically.
-Longer, soft consonants (such as, Believing, Ballerina, Feline, Lovers, Sexual, Melancholy, etc.) create a slower pace that embraces your reader.
+Consider the way the words feel on the tongue, and the way they sound when spoken aloud.
+Short, sharp consonants (such as, Cut, Click, Stop, Kick, Heart, Start, Punch, etc.) will create jagged edges in the poem’s verses as they cause the tongue to stop rhythmically.
+Longer, soft consonants (such as, Believing, Ballerina, Feline, Lovers, Sexual, Melancholy, etc.) create a slower pace that embraces.
 Be sure to consider the tone and definition of each word carefully.

 Lastly, the poet must be fully aware of the poem’s structure.
 Poems are to be structured tightly, with any unnecessary words cut.
 Check for any lines where passive voice is being used.
 Change the voice to active and compare the difference.
 In most cases, you will find the active voice to be an improvement.
 Next, take a highlighter and highlight all adjectives, adverbs, prepositions, and conjunctions.
 Do these words add any benefit?
 If not, can the lines be reworded to remove them?
 Be stingy with the delegation of these types of words.
 If something can be reworded to remove “of,” “the,” or “very” – do it.